 Los Angeles Leadership Primary Academy will respond within thirty (30) days of the receipt of the request to amend.
 Los Angeles Leadership Primary Academy’s response will be in writing and if the request for amendment is denied, Los Angeles Leadership Primary Academy will set forth the reason for the denial and inform the parent or eligible student of his or her right to a hearing challenging the content of the education record.

 If the Principal sustains any or all of the allegations, he or she must order the correction or the removal and destruction of the information.
-The Principal or Principal’s designee must then inform the parent or eligible student of the amendment in writing.
-However, the Principal shall not order a pupil’s grade to be changed, unless the teacher who determined the grade is, to the extent practicable, given an opportunity to state orally, in writing, or both, the reasons for which the grade was given and is, to the extent practicable, included in all discussions relating to the changing of the grade.
+The Principal or Principal’s designee must then inform the parent or eligible student of the amendment in writing

 3. Hearing to Challenge Education Record

-If Los Angeles Leadership Primary Academy denies a parent or eligible student’s request to amend an education record, the parent or eligible student may request in writing that he/she be given the opportunity for a hearing to challenge the content of the student’s education records on the grounds that the information contained in the education records is inaccurate, misleading or in violation of the privacy rights of the student.
+If Los Angeles Leadership Primary Academy denies a parent or eligible student’s request to amend an education record, the parent or eligible student may, within thirty (30) days of the denial, request in writing that he/she be given the opportunity for a hearing to challenge the content of the student’s education record on the grounds that the information contained in the education record is inaccurate, misleading or in violation of the privacy rights of the student.

 The Principal or the Board Chair may convene a hearing panel to assist in making determinations regarding educational record challenges provided that the parent has given written consent to release information from the pupil’s records to the members of the panel convened.
 The hearing panel shall consist of the following persons: